Mourners at murdered Crimean Tatar's burial blame Putin

 "The Russian army is here, people are scared and nobody wants to live staring down the barrel of a gun."

-The arrival of Russian forces, backed by armoured personnel carriers and artillery, has raised tensions in Crimea and led to accusations from pro-Ukrainian citizens that the referendum, which the West does not recognise, was held under occupation.
+The arrival of Russian forces, backed by armored personnel carriers and artillery, has raised tensions in Crimea and led to accusations from pro-Ukrainian citizens that the referendum, which the West does not recognize, was held under occupation.

 Russian officially denies sending extra troops to Crimea, where it leases the port of Sevastopol from Ukraine for its Black Sea Fleet.